moormaster/pelican-events-plugin/README.md

 - introduced a new setting `metadata_field_for_summary` to control which metadata field should be used as event summary text for events in the ics file
 - calendar.ics file and events_list.html do not include events from draft pages anymore
 - added an upcoming_events field to the context data of a page template for rendering current and future events only
+- added a setting `recurring_events` describing recurring events with a [date pattern](https://github.com/kvh/recurrent?tab=readme-ov-file#recurring-events) that are automatically added to the ical file

 Dependencies